Alvaropz/SortManager/README.md

 This test coverage includes the running of the three sorting methods (Bubble, Merge and BST):
 ![CoverageReport](https://user-images.githubusercontent.com/63067669/152597668-bec3de53-f6c4-4ce3-855d-e53c14e7dc17.png)

-Three unit tests have been used for to test this project.
+Three unit tests have been used to test this project.
 The same three cases have been applied for the three methods which includes:
    * Sort an array of unsorted integers.
    * Zero elements in the array which returns an empty array.
    * Same value for all integers in the array.
 For the Bubble and Merge sorting method, return the same array.
 For the BST, it returns a one element array.